-Tracking, the practice of grouping students into classrooms based on prior achievement, is common in both developed and developing countries such as the United States and China.
+Tracking, the practice of grouping students into classes based on prior achievement, is common in many countries such as the United States, Canada and China.
 While within-school tracking is widespread, it remains exceedingly controversial.
 Tracking allows teachers and schools to tailor their instruction and resources to students' abilities and needs, which may boost their educational attainment.
 On the other hand, it may widen educational gaps between high- and low-achieving students, by putting the latter at a learning disadvantage (Betts, 2011).
-In many countries, low-income students are disproportionately assigned to low-achieving classrooms or tracks, which could further broaden education and income inequalities (Dustmann, 2004).
-Over the last few years, a number of empirical studies have examined whether students benefit from being placed in high-achieving classrooms (e.g. Card and Giuliano, 2016).
-Despite this, there are still a few important gaps in the literature.
+In the public policy arena, this issue is hotly debated as an increasing number of policymakers are questioning the benefits of placing high-achieving students in separate classes.
+As a result, many school districts are now moving towards eliminating this practice.
+For example, in October 2021, Mayor de Blasio announced a highly controversial plan to phase out New York City's Gifted and Talented program by 2022 (The New York Times, 2021).2

-First, evidence on whether high-achieving classrooms improve short-term academic achievement is mixed and less is known about how they affect longer-term outcomes.
-Understanding whether the potential benefits of high-achieving classrooms persist in the longer term is crucial given that the initial test score gains of many educational interventions tend to fade over time (Chetty et al., 2011; Chetty, Friedman and Rockoff, 2014).
-Second, very few studies focus on the impacts of these classrooms at the high school level.
-Answering this question is nonetheless important as the practice of placing high school students into high-achieving classrooms is widespread.
+Despite considerable policy relevance, evidence on whether placing students into highachieving classrooms improves their academic performance is mixed, and less is known about how it affects their longer-term outcomes.
+Additionally, very few studies focus on the impacts of these classrooms at the high school level.
+Answering this question is nonetheless important for two reasons.
+First, the practice of placing high school students into highachieving classrooms is widespread.
 For example, in 2013, 75% of U.S. high school districts group high-achieving students in the same classrooms through offering honors classes, advanced placement (AP) courses and other gifted programs (National Research Center on the Gifted and Talented, 2013).
-In China, the country we focus on in this study, virtually all high schools separate students into classrooms based on their prior academic performance.
-Additionally, while previous studies have focused on high-achieving classrooms at the primary or middle school level, it is unclear whether their results can be extended to older students.
-Indeed, educational interventions tend to have stronger effects when implemented in earlier rather than later grades (Cascio and Staiger, 2012).
-Third, much of the focus in the literature has been on developed countries, with only a couple of studies looking at developing countries.
-However, learning whether high-achieving classrooms have the potential to boost student outcomes and reduce inequalities in developing countries is equally consequential.
-This is because in these settings, the quality of schooling is often inadequate (Kremer,
+In China, virtually all high schools separate students into classrooms based on their prior academic performance.
+Second, while previous studies have focused on high-achieving classrooms at the primary or middle school level, it is unclear whether their results can be extended to older students.
+Indeed, cross-country evidence suggests that the age at which students are tracked is a strong determinant of their future outcomes, and that tracking at a later age may be more beneficial for students' educational trajectories (Hanushek and Wößmann, 2006; Brunello and Checchi, 2007; Schütz, Ursprung and Wößmann, 2008).